vormooth/hifi/BUILD_ANDROID_MAC.md

 $ export
 declare -x ANDROID_HOME="/Users/user/Library/Android/sdk"
 declare -x ANDROID_LIB_DIR="/Users/user/dev/workspace-hifi/"
-declare -x ANDROID_NDK="/Users/user/Library/Android/sdk/ndk-bundle"
-declare -x ANDROID_NDK_ROOT="/Users/user/Library/Android/sdk/ndk-bundle"
+declare -x ANDROID_NDK="/Users/user/android-ndk-r12b"
 declare -x HIFI_ANDROID_GVR="gvr-android-sdk-upd"
+declare -x PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/Users/user/dev/bin/apache-ant-1.9.4/bin"
+declare -x QT_CMAKE_PREFIX_PATH="/Users/user/Qt5.6.1/5.6/android_armv7/lib/cmake"
+declare -x SCRIBE_PATH="/Users/user/dev/workspace-hifi/myhififork/build_osx/tools"
 declare -x HIFI_ANDROID_MGD="/Users/user/Downloads/dev/mali/Mali_Graphics_Debugger_v4.5.0.b3737c88_MacOSX_x64"
-declare -x NDK_HOME="/Users/user/Library/Android/sdk/ndk-bundle"
-declare -x PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/Users/user/Library/Android/sdk/ndk-bundle:/Users/user/dev/bin/apache-ant-1.9.4/bin"
-declare -x QT_CMAKE_PREFIX_PATH="/Users/user/Qt5.6.1/5.6/android_armv7/lib/cmake"
-declare -x SCRIBE_PATH="/Users/user/dev/workspace-hifi/myhififork/build_osx/tools/scribe"
 ````
 #### Notes
 * ANDROID_HOME targets the sdk, which in this case was installed with Android Studio.
 If using an standalone SDK, set that path as that variable.
-* Output shows that ndk-bundle is used as the NDK, because it was indeed version r12b.
-(Version can be checked in the last line of package.xml inside the ndk dir or as the latest version in CHANGELOG.md)
 * The Mali graphics debugger can be enabled setting the variable HIFI_ANDROID_MGD (Optional).
-* PATH is just an example, as there may be more paths in other systems (ndk and ant are important to be there).
+* PATH is just an example, as there may be more paths in other systems (ant is important to be there).
-* SCRIBE_PATH is like that because in that case the developer built the entire OSX environment (including tools/scribe).
+* SCRIBE_PATH is like that because in that case the developer built the entire OSX environment (including tools).
 It can simply be the folder where the downloaded scribe executable is at.
+*

 ## Build